 Which pretty much brings us to the business end of the story.
-Except the base model, all Evoques feature a 48V mild-hybrid system combined with 2.0L 4-cylinder Ingenium diesel and petrol engines.
-The diesel outputs range from 150 PS to 240 PS while the petrol outputs range from 200 to 300 PS.
-When it comes to torque, the diesel offers up to 500 Nm.
+Except for the base model, all Evoques feature a 48V mild-hybrid system combined with 2.0L 4-cylinder Ingenium diesel and petrol engines.
+The diesel outputs range from 150 hp to 240 hp while the petrol outputs range from 200 to 300 hp.
+When it comes to torque, the diesel offers up to 500 Nm (369 lb-ft).

-Except the base model, rest all are all-wheel drive.
-As before, transmission is a 9-speed auto from ZF.
+Except for the base model, rest all are all-wheel drive.
+As before, the transmission is a 9-speed auto from ZF.
 The base model gets a manual, which sends power to the front wheels.

 Land Rover claims that the mild-hybrid variants can reduce CO2 emissions to as low as 149 g/km and fuel economy from 50.4 mpg (5.6 l/100 km) (based on NEDC Equivalent test procedure).

 Also present are torque vectoring by braking, second-generation Active Driveline with Driveline Disconnect to enhance efficiency, Adaptive Dynamics, and Terrain Response 2 which automatically detects the surface being driven on and adjusts the set-up accordingly.
 The Evoque can now wade through water up to 600 mm, as compared to 500 mm of the outgoing model.

 A plug-in hybrid (PHEV) variant with a 3-cylinder Ingenium petrol engine will also join the range next year.
 As we can see in the infographic above, the 80 kW (109 hp) electric motor is located on the rear axle.